 Introduction

-UC processing is a highly controversial subject @Cite@.
-When processed unconsciously a stimulus can evoke both behavioral and internal changes @Cite@, however these changes would usually be hardly detectable in experiments @Cite@.
-The difficulty in detecting them complicates reaching unequivocal conclusions.
-For example, small positive effects can be attributed to the use of a non-exhaustive awareness measure @Cite@, while null results can be attributed to the use of a non-sensitive performance measure @Cite@.
-The discrepancy between the interpretations makes the field highly debated @Cite@.
+The scope of unconscious processing is highly controversial @Cite@.
+Although unconsciously processed stimuli have been repeatedly shown to evoke both behavioral and neural changes @Cite@, yet some of these findings have been criticized on different grounds (REF), and are generally not easy to detect given the typically weak signals @Cite@.
+A prominent complication stemming from this difficulty to detect unconscious effects relates to the most appropriate interpretation for such findings.
+For example, small positive effects can be attributed to the use of a non-exhaustive awareness measure (i.e., contamination by aware processes) @Cite@, while null results can be attributed to the use of a non-sensitive performance measure @Cite@.
+Such contradicting interpretations make the field highly debated @Cite@.

-The goal of our research is to promote the usage of motion tracking as a performance measure by establishing its advantages over the currently prominent keyboard measure.
-Previous studies have utilized motion tracking's rich output to uncover cognitive conflicts stemming from UC stimulus @Cite@.
-However, to date only a single study directly compared motion tracking with keyboard response @Cite@.
+The goal of our research is accordingly to look for ways to enhance the measured signals and obtain stronger effects size.
+We thus examine the usage of motion tracking as a performance measure, and ask if it is superior over the widely-used keyboard response and response time (RT) measure.
+Continuous motion tracking allows to track fluctuations as a decision formulates, while the intuitive properties of the reaching movement increase the probability for expression of UC effects @Cite@.
+Previous studies have utilized the rich output of motion tracking to uncover cognitive conflicts stemming from an unconsciously processed stimulus @Cite@.
+However, to date only a single study directly compared motion tracking to a keyboard response in the context of unconscious processing @Cite@.

 Our experiment offers a rich exploratory comparison between the two while keeping a rigorous awareness testing procedure to avoid confounds.
-The continuous motion tracking measure allows to track fluctuations as a decision formulates while the intuitive properties of the reaching movement increase the probability for expression of UC effects @Cite@.
-Our previous motion tracking pilots have produced an effect size larger than those found in similar experiments conducted with a keyboard, accordingly we expect to see an advantage for motion tracking I the current study.
+In previous motion tracking pilots, we found an effect size that larger than those found in similar experiments conducted with a keyboard.
+Accordingly, in this direct comparison, we expect to find an advantage for motion tracking over keyboard responses.

 Hypothesis

 We hypothesis motion tracking will be more sensitive to cognitive conflicts than a keyboard response.
-Therefore, we expect the congruency effects found when using motion tracking to be significantly larger than those found while using a keyboard response.
+Therefore, we expect the congruency effects found when using motion tracking to be larger than those found while using a keyboard response.

 Methods